ayekat/localdir/README.md

 `/usr/sbin`, `/sbin` and `/bin` are assumed to have [merged][an:usrmerge] into `/usr/bin` (note that this is a more extreme case of the [`/usr` merge][fdo:usrmerge]).

+Many private configuration files (e.g. mail configuration) reside in my external localdir repository, cloned to `$XDG_LIB_HOME/private` (if missing, there will be some dangling symlinks in `$XDG_CONFIG_HOME`, and the corresponding applications might not work properly).

 Policies